Hawaiian Fishponds 101

 Are the fish ponds at Anaeho’omalu the original ponds?

 Two of the ponds, Ku’uali’I, and Kahapapa, are thought to be part of what used to be a much larger complex of ponds.
 When the resort area was originally slated for development in 1973, the landowner (Boise-Cascade) hired Chuck Dewitt to dredge the ponds.
 The wall, which separated the pond from the beach at Anaeho’omalu till the March 11, 2011 tsunami destroyed a large portion of it, was constructed in 1985.
-The next phase of its reconstruction is taking place in August and September of 2016.
+In 2016, some of the walls were rebuilt and the ponds dredged again.

 Dewitt, Chuck and Nick Craig.
 A Summary of Anaeho’omalu Bay.
 July 2005.
 Ocean Sports Archives.